Retained Earnings Adjustment on Schedule M-2

 Different S-Corporation Distributions Reported on Form 1120-S – Which is Correct?

-Why is AGI Not a Good Indicator of Cash Flow to a Borrower?
+Why AGI Is Not a Reliable indicator of Borrower Cash Flow

-Why is AGI Not a Good Indicator of Cash Flow to a Borrower?
-We have heard this question and/or argument since we started teaching Taxanalysis almost 40 years ago.
-Some people want to keep their tax return analysis “simple” because it makes them more “efficient,” even though AGI and AGI-based approaches lead to amazingly wrong […]
+Why AGI is Not a Reliable Indicator of Borrower Cash Flow We have heard this question and/or argument since we started teaching Taxanalysis almost 40 years ago.
+Some people want to keep their tax return analysis “simple” because it makes them more “efficient,” even though AGI and AGI-based approaches lead to amazingly wrong cash flows. […]

-The Most Overlooked Adjustments for Real Estate Sales on Schedule D The Schedule D reports capital gains and losses from the sales of investment assets.
+Schedule D Real Estate Sales: Overlooked Adjustments That Impact Cash Flow The Schedule D reports capital gains and losses from the sales of investment assets.
 When a borrower sells real estate, the transaction will be reported on the Schedule D. There are two very critical adjustments we need to make for our cash flow analysis that are consistently […]

-Form 8990 and Business Interest Expense: Cash Flow Impact
+Form 8990 and Business Interest Expense: Cash Flow Considerations

-Cash and Noncash Contributions on a K-1 Are They Capital Contributions or Charitable Contributions?
+K-1 Contributions: Cash vs. Noncash Are They Capital Contributions or Charitable Contributions?
 Have you ever looked at the Schedule K-1 from an S corporation and found values reported on Line 12 Other Deductions with corresponding letter codes, but no description of the actual deduction?
-An analyst recently called into the Bukers Hotline with […]
+An analyst recently called into the Bukers Hotline with a K-1 […]

-Schedule K-1 with W-2 Wages Have you ever come across a Schedule K-1 that reports W-2 wages?
+Schedule K-1 with W-2 Wages: What Lenders Need to Know Have you ever come across a Schedule K-1 that reports W-2 wages?
 Does this represent actual cash wages received by the recipient of the K-1?
-An analyst recently called into the Bukers Hotline with this exact question to determine if and how this affects their personal cash flow analysis.
-The […]
+An analyst recently called into the Bukers Hotline with this exact question to determine if and how this affects their […]

 Single-Member LLC on Schedule C